 Given how easy it is to join for free, you’d have to wonder how much extra money Qantas is really making out of these joining fees.
 If people aren’t paying, there’s no point in having the fee in the first place!
 But if some people are still paying $99.50, it demonstrates that there are still Australians that are unaware they can join for free.

 Qantas Frequent Flyer may make a bit of short-term money from the latter group of people.
 But it also needs to consider the opportunity cost of people not joining because they were put off by the up-front fee.
-The long-term value to Qantas of a new member that goes on to actively engage with the program is far greater than $99.50!
+The long-term value to Qantas of a new member who goes on to actively engage with the program is far greater than $99.50!

 Around five years ago, I was doing an aviation management course at university and we had a guest speaker from Qantas.
 The Qantas manager asked the room of roughly 200 aviation students to raise their hands if they were a member of Qantas Frequent Flyer.
-Just 3 people, including myself, raised our hands.
+Just three people, including myself, raised our hands.

 Shocked, the guest speaker asked why so many of us were not members.
 Almost everyone said that it was because of the joining fee!
 (I’m told that when a guest speaker from Qantas returned the following year, they came prepared and provided students with a “free join” link…)